fiveko/fivekogfx/README.md

 # fivekogfx

+**This repository is archived and no longer maintained.**

-FivekoGFX ([Fiveko Graphics](http://fiveko.com/projects/fivekogfx-image-processing-library/)) is a tiny Image Processing Library.
+FivekoGFX ([Fiveko Graphics](https://fiveko.com/projects/fivekogfx-image-processing-library/)) is a tiny Image Processing Library.
 The main code base of FivekoGFX is written in JavaScript and OpenGL shaders (GLSL).
 FivekoGFX is a web-based image processing lib and it tries to provide optimal solutions and take advantage of the GPU power (where possible).

-You are also wlcome to visit [fiveko.com](http://fiveko.com/).
+You are also wlcome to visit [fiveko.com](https://fiveko.com/).

 # Features
 ## Different image processing filters and transformations like: